 I thought of those fires when Nalini sent me a voice note a few days before our walk.
 On an evening cycle round the Moss, she had been stopped in her tracks by an inaccessible barrier of birch branches that had been dragged across the boardwalk.
 She only reached the halfway point before being forced to return.
 Nalini called the Moss a place of beauty but while she laughed about it, she was clearly frustrated by this unexpected disruption.
 By telling me about what had happened, I think she was saying something about the possibility that my project would bring me into contact with some of the tensions and competing uses of the site.
 ‘I hope you like a challenge’, she said.
 I do.

 Nalini moved to Lenzie with her family a couple of years before the COVID-19 lockdown.
 Her sister already lived in the town and the alure of a slower life away from the city brought them here too.
 Caught up in the upheaval of the move and a busy work schedule, it was nine months before Nalini visited the Moss.
 Today, she walks it very regularly, sometimes more than once a day.
-She is part of a ‘mums’ group’, who often walk it together.
-As we followed the boardwalk, stepping over broken sections and noting replaced planks, Nalini recalled the lockdown days in 2020 and 2021, when the old path was narrower and it was often necessary to step onto the boggy ground to maintain social distancing as the site bacame more and more popular as an ideal place for the allocated daily exercise.
+She is part of a ‘mums’ group’, who often walk together.
+As we follow the boardwalk, stepping over broken sections and noting replaced planks, Nalini recalls the lockdown days in 2020 and 2021, when the old path was narrower and it was often necessary to step onto the boggy ground to maintain social distancing as the site bacame more and more popular as an ideal place for the allocated daily exercise.

 css.php